Divyansh-Atri/AAD-project-/Quantum Walk Algorithm/README.md

 *   **Grover's Search:** A reference implementation of the amplitude amplification algorithm.
 *   **Spatial Search:** DTQW-based search on graphs.

-The project is designed for benchmarking, visualization, and experimental analysis, supporting both local simulations and execution on **IBM Quantum** hardware.

 ## Features